Spongy Ebike Brakes? How to Fix and Prevent the Issue!

 Review of HappyRun Tank G60 Electric Bike - Highlighting the Superiority of Hydraulic Brakes

-Frequent maintenance, including routine inspections, brake pad checks, and brake fluid replacement, is key to preventing spongy brakes.
+Frequent maintenance, including regularly check brake components for wear and tear.
 Regular maintenance helps you catch issues before they become significant problems.

-Prevent contaminants like oil, grease, or lubricants from coming into contact with your brakes.
+Avoid contaminants like oil or grease from coming into contact with your brakes.
 Even a small amount of contamination can compromise brake performance.

 Store Your Ebike Correctly